 Warm air can hold a lot more mass of water per unit volume than cold air can.
 Temperature can affect humidity.
 Most instruments are calibrated to read relative humidity.

 This is the amount of water relative to the maximum at a certain particular temperature.
 This is then expressed as a percentage.

 Before we delve any deeper, let me explain to you why a hygrometer is an essential tool for every home.

-A hygrometer, also referred to as humidity meter or humidity gauge, is an instrument meant for measuring humidity (or the amount of moisture in the air).
+A hygrometer also referred to as a humidity meter or humidity gauge, is an instrument meant for measuring humidity (or the amount of moisture in the air).

 When the air humidity gets high (or there’s excessive moisture in the air surrounding you), it causes mold and mildew.
 This is bad news for folks who suffer from allergy and breath-related issues as their conditions can get worse.